Deterministic Suffix-reading Automata: Introduction

 \paragraph*{Our model.} In this work, we introduce \emph{Deterministic Suffix-reading Automata (DSAs)}.
 We continue to work with strings on transitions, as in DGA.
 However, the meaning of transitions is different.
 A transition $q \xra{abba} q'$ is enabled if at $q$, a word $w$ \emph{ending} with $abba$ is seen, and moreover no other transition out of $q$ is enabled at any prefix of $w$.
 Intuitively, the automaton tracks a finite set of pattern strings at each state.
 It stays in a state until one of them appears as the \emph{suffix} of the word read so far, and then makes the appropriate transition.
 We start with a motivating example.
 Consider a model for out-of-context \texttt{else} statements, in relation to \texttt{if} and \texttt{endif} statements in a programming language.
 Assume a suitable alphabet $\Sigma$ of characters.
 Let $L_{\texttt{else}}$ be the set of all strings over the alphabet where (1) there are no nested \texttt{if} statements, and (2) there is an \texttt{else} which is not between an \texttt{if} and an \texttt{endif}.
 A DFA for this language performs string matching to detect the \texttt{if}, \texttt{else} and \texttt{endif}.
 The DSA is shown in Figure~\ref{fig:if-else}: at $s_0$, it passively reads letters until it first sees an \texttt{if} or an \texttt{else}.
 If it is an \texttt{if}, the automaton transitions to $s_1$.
 For instance, on a word \texttt{abf4fgif} the automaton goes to $s_1$, since it ends with \texttt{if} and there is no \texttt{else} seen so far.
 Similarly, at $s_1$ it waits for one of the patterns \texttt{if} or an \texttt{endif}.
 If it is the former, it goes to $s_3$ and rejects, otherwise it moves to $s_0$, and so on.
+(Note: in case of multiple matches, the longest match is selected.
+This avoids non-determinism when reading \texttt{endif})

 Suffix-reading automata have the ability to wait at a state, reading long words until a matching pattern is seen.
 This results in an arguably more readable specification for languages which are ``pattern-intensive''.
 This representation is orthogonal to the approaches considered so far.
 Symbolic automata club together transitions between a pair of states, whereas DSA can do this clubbing across several states and transitions.
 DGA have this facility of clubbing across states, but they cannot ignore intermediate letters, which results in extra states and transitions.